-INGV and INGV LTP (OGS) effort: Using a subset of the improved catalogue, we will perform network-wide cross-correlation analyses using a matched filter algorithm to the continuous waveform archives.
-29.11.2019 26 Our test region is the central Italian area and specifically we will focus on the seismicity occurred soon after the L'Aquila 2009 (1st of January 2010) and right before the 2016 seismic sequences (23rd of August 2016).
-The improved catalogue, expected to contain at least one order of magnitude of events more, will be used to both investigate the Central Italy 2016 seismic sequence preparatory phase and the impact of the availability of the improved catalogue on OEF analysis (in collaboration with WP3).
+12-month update by INGV and INGV LTP (OGS): In the first 12 months, we have improved the network-wide cross-correlation matched filter algorithm.
+We specifically focus on the seismicity that occurred soon after the L'Aquila 2009 (1st of January 2010) and right before the 2016 seismic sequences (23rd of August 2016).
+The catalogue (consisting of a preliminary subset of CARS) containing approximately 40,000 events is under evaluation for template selection.
+Other detection techniques are under evaluation for following and augmenting in real-time the seismicity.
+In the next 12 months, the improved catalogue will be used to investigate the Central Italy 2016 seismic sequence preparatory phase and the impact on OEF analysis (in collaboration with WP3).

-ETH / Caltech effort: Matched filter correlation approach developed at Caltech will be tested and compared to traditional template matching techniques already used on the catalogue.
+12-month update by ETH / Caltech: Matched filter correlation approach developed at Caltech will be tested and compared to traditional template matching techniques already used on the catalogue.
 Application to targeted and well-studied swarms within Switzerland and the Hengill area in Iceland.